 The viewing platforms will be stewarded to ensure correct use.
 Platforms will have some seating for use by a friend or essential companion of the platform user, each guest with disabilities will be entitled to have one friend or personal assistant accompany them on the viewing platform.
 Space is also available adjacent to the platform.
 Please note that viewing platforms are not under cover.

 There will be at least one temporary Accessible Toilet in each on site toilet block, one by the Main Stage viewing platform and near the Accessible car park.
 There is also an existing Accessible Toilet in the Courtyard of the Nottingham Industrial Museum building and a changing place facility.
 All Accessible toilets are marked on the festival map which will be available the week prior to the event from this page.

 First Aid and Paramedic services will be on site should you require any medical assistance.
-The location of these will be available on the map, which will be available the week prior to the event from this page.
+These are located by the Courtyard Bar & Café and can be viewed on the festival map here.

 Our fridge storage policy is that we can store temperature sensitive medicines in one of the on-site ambulances.
 On arrival to site please ask at the Welfare Point for directions to the nearest on site ambulance, who will be able to store these for you.

 If you have any questions or concerns relating to a medical need then please don’t hesitate to contact us on email@example.com.